 There are two types of fish people collect, saltwater, and freshwater.
 In this article, we will be focusing on saltwater fish, and more specifically, the top 5 most colorful saltwater fish, to bring some light and contrast to your own personal saltwater tank and aquarium.
 Yes, there are an abundance of brilliantly colored freshwater fish, but that list is for another day.

 The fish appearing on this list must hit certain criteria, for example, they must be colorful (obviously), suitable for living in a saltwater aquarium (200 Gallons or less), the fish will not be suitable for a reef aquarium (non reef fish), and to own these fish you must have the required experience in owning and looking after expert tropical fish.
+So, let's dive into our list!

-5. The Royal Gramma
+1. Royal Gramma

 To have the word "Royal" in your name means you have to be somewhat special, right?
 Well, the Royal Gramma certainly is, with a plethora of vibrant purple and yellow colors that define this beautiful fish.

 Accompanying these amazing colors is a sharp and perhaps mean-looking face, which just adds to the incredible characteristics of this fish species.
 Despite the mean faces, these fish are kind-natured, and will peacefully go about their business in a rather inquisitive way.
+They are small fish, meaning that they can reside in aquariums as small as 10 gallon fish tanks, however, you can only house 1 per 10 gallon tank.

 When it comes to aggressive fish, the Royal Gramma doesn't raise concern as they are fairly peaceful fish and tend to leave others alone or can be known to even socialize with other species.
 They are perfect for aquariums big and small and are awesome fish to take care of.

-4. The Clown Triggerfish
+2. Clown Triggerfish

 It may come as little surprise to see Triggerfish enter the conversation for the most colorful saltwater aquarium fish.
 And with around 40+ different species of Triggerfish, all possessing their own unique color palets, it was an inevitability that at least one type made the list!